dannylanda/wordpress-project/README.md

 # wordpress-project
 WordPress project for EPA

-Automation & Unit Testing with the git-setup and lemp installation
+Automation & Unit Testing with the git-setup and lemp-setup